vyapp/vy/BOOK.md

 that characterizes the event.

 The kind of events that are used in most with vy are the ones that happen when a key is pressed.
-A set of common events that happen when keys get pressed is shown below.
+A set of common events that happen when keys get pressed is shown below:

     It means that the key 'h' was pressed while the Control key is kept pressed.
     <Control-h>